jdsandifer/Style-Guide/javascript.md

 Probably one of the most important concepts (and features!) **to understand** of JS is that functions are first-class citizens, which is a fancy way of saying that functions can be assigned to variables, passed as function parameters and returned from functions.

-Something I see often is people creating unnecessary anonymous functions and passing them as parameters.
-Here's an example of what I mean
+Something we see often is people creating unnecessary anonymous functions and passing them as parameters.
+Here's an example of what we mean

 ```js
 API.BankAccount_Create({ ... })